The Burau representations of loop braid groups: Introduction

 Loop braid groups appear in many guises in topology and group theory.
 They may be seen geometrically as fundamental groups of trivial links in $\bR^3$, diagrammatically as equivalence classes of \emph{welded braids} (closely related to virtual braids and virtual knot theory), algebraically as subgroups of automorphism groups of free groups or combinatorially via explicit group presentations.

 Loop braid groups have been studied, from the topological viewpoint of motions of trivial links in $\bR^3$, by Dahm \cite{Dahm1962}, Goldsmith \cite{Goldsmith1981}, Brownstein and Lee \cite{BrownsteinLee1993} and Jensen, McCammond and Meier \cite{JensenMcCammondMeier2006}.
 In parallel, the \emph{symmetric automorphism groups} and the \emph{braid-permutation groups} (subgroups of $\mathrm{Aut}(F_n)$, which may also be interpreted in terms of welded braids) were studied by McCool \cite{McCool1986}, Collins \cite{Collins1989} and Fenn, Rim\'{a}nyi and Rourke \cite{FennRimanyiRourke1997}.
-The two points of view were then brought together in \cite{BaezWiseCrans2007} by finding common group presentations.
+In particular, Fenn, Rim{\'a}nyi and Rourke found a finite presentation of the braid-permutation groups.
+Later, Baez, Wise and Crans \cite[Theorem 2.2]{BaezWiseCrans2007} showed that their presentation is also a presentation of the group of motions of a trivial link, thus bringing together the two different points of view.
 Loop braid groups, as well as related groups of ``wickets'', have also been studied more recently by Brendle and Hatcher \cite{BrendleHatcher2013Configurationspacesrings}.
 For a detailed survey of the many different facets of loop braid groups, see Damiani's survey \cite{Damianijourney}.

 The definition that we shall use is the following.

 \begin{defn} Let $\bD^3$ denote the closed unit ball in $\bR^3$ and choose a trivial $n$-component link $U_n$ in its interior.
 Let $\mathrm{Emb}(U_n,\bD^3)$ denote the set of all smooth embeddings of $U_n$ into the interior of $\bD^3$, equipped with the smooth Whitney topology, and write $\mathrm{Emb}^u(U_n,\bD^3)$ for the path-component containing the inclusion (the superscript ${}^u$ stands for ``unknotted and unlinked'').
 There is a natural action of the diffeomorphism group $\mathrm{Diff}(U_n) \cong \mathrm{Diff}(\bS^1) \wr \mathfrak{S}_n$ on this space, and we define